HISTORY OF THE SOCIETY

 PRESIDENT

-Alfonso Guillen Castillo, Jr. was reared in San Benito, Texas.
-After high school, he attended Texas A & I University in Kingsville, TX and actively served in the U. S Army from 1971 until 1974 and in the U. S. Army Reserves from 1974 until 1996 when he retired as a Major
+Alfonso Guillen De Los Santos, was reared in San Benito, Texas.
+After high school, he attended Texas A & I University in Kingsville, TX and actively served in the U. S Army from 1971 until 1974 and in the U. S. Army Reserves from 1974 until 1996 when he retired as a Major.

 Name Here